mailcow/mailcow-dockerized-docs/docs/i_u_m/i_u_m_install.en.md

 **Whenever you run into trouble and strange phenomena, please check your MTU.**

-Edit `docker compose.yml` and change the network settings according to your MTU.
+Edit `docker-compose.yml` and change the network settings according to your MTU.
 Add the new driver_opts parameter like this:
 ```
 networks: